National champions: Clemson dominates Alabama in every aspect, wins Dabo Swinney's second title

 "But I definitely think this is as deep a team as we've had at a starting point.
 Hopefully we'll have the depth later on."

-It was the culmination of a genius blueprint masterminded by Clemson's coaching staff, then executed to perfection by a team led by a group of senior that Swinney says are unlike any he has ever been around.
+Clemson's third overall national title was the culmination of a genius blueprint masterminded by Clemson's coaching staff, then executed to perfection by its players.

-Christian Wilkins danced.
-Trevor Lawrence flashed his signature laid-back grin.
-Tears were shed, revenge was earned, returning-to-school decisions were validated and the ultimate statement was made.
+Senior defensive star Christian Wilkins danced.
+Freshman quarterback Trevor Lawrence flashed his signature laid-back grin.
+Tears were shed, revenge was earned and the ultimate statement was made.

+“There are so many great coaches that are deserving of a moment like this and never get a chance to experience it.
+To get to do it once and to get to do it again, it’s a blessing.
+It’s simply the grace of the Good Lord to experience something like this," Swinney said.
+“When you get a group of young people that believe, are passionate and love each other and sacrifice and committed to one purpose, you better look out because great things can happen.”

 What went right